 Virtual office hours will be by appointment only and usually require at least 48 hours' notice.
 We can meet via web conference (using WebEx audio or text) or interact over email.
-If you'd like to request an appointment, email me at kendallj@camden.rutgers.edu.
+If you'd like to request an appointment, email me.
 Please include your reason for meeting in your email.